b2bitcompany/lagoon-cli/readme.md

-# aergia CLI
+# Aergia CLI

-A CLI for aergia.
+A CLI for Aergia.

 ## Customizing your CLI